moritzm99/hot-spot-analysis-cm/README.md

-# Multi year data visualization with Copernicus Marine Toolbox
+# Hot-Spot Analysis and data visualization with Copernicus Marine Toolbox

 - this repository was mainly created for `Archipelagos` interns to maintain data harvesting from `Copernicus Ocean Products` for marine research purposes
 - this is a 'from scratch guide' starting from anaconda installation and copernicus API setup to more sophisticated data querying and visualization